curl/curl/docs/INSTALL.md

 When you build with multiple TLS backends, you can select the active one at run-time when curl starts up.

+## configure finding libs in wrong directory

+When the configure script checks for third-party libraries, it adds those directories to the LDFLAGS variable and then tries linking to see if it works.
+When successful, the found directory is kept in the LDFLAGS variable when the script continues to execute and do more tests and possibly check for more libraries.

+This can make subsequent checks for libraries wrongly detect another installation in a directory that was previously added to LDFLAGS by another library check.

 # Windows

 ## Building Windows DLLs and C runtime (CRT) linkage issues